Masthead header

-Since I grew up an only child in the mountains of northeastern Pennsylvania, where I spent my time talking to pet cats and catching frogs, fish, newts, chipmunks, and myriad other hapless creatures, I believe it was inevitable that I would become a writer and an artist or a cave-dwelling hermit.
-Since comfortable caves deep in enchanted forests are rather hard to come-by, I chose the artist’s way instead.
+I grew up an only child in the mountains of northeastern Pennsylvania, where I spent my time talking to pet cats and catching frogs, fish, newts, chipmunks, and myriad other hapless creatures, so I believe it was inevitable that I would become a writer and an artist or a cave-dwelling hermit.
+Seeing that comfortable caves deep in enchanted forests are rather hard to come-by, I chose the artist’s way instead.
 My heart, however, has grown roots and branches where it shelters an enduring passion for creatures, nature, and fantasy; three themes which my work often revolves around.

 As an artist I strive to produce vivid imagery, evoke emotion, and create engaging characters in all the mediums I work with.
 I always seek to learn more and improve my skills, though I often struggle with expecting perfection of myself.
 Learning to accept imperfections, realizing where my strengths lie, that I can improve the skills I find myself lacking, and that it truly is never too late has been a large part of my journey as an artist and I look forward to where the journey will take me from here.